Tuning query performance with Azure Cosmos DB

 Partitioning and partition keys

-With Azure Cosmos DB, typically queries perform in the following order from fastest/most efficient to slower/less efficient.
+With Azure Cosmos DB, the following scenarios for reading data are ordered from what is typically fastest/most efficient to the slowest/least efficient.

-• GET on a single partition key and item key
+• GET on a single partition key and item id, also known as a point read

 • Query with a filter clause on a single partition key

-• Query without an equality or range filter clause on any property
+• Query with an equality or range filter clause on any property

 • Query without filters

-Queries that need to consult all partitions need higher latency, and can consume higher RUs.
+Queries that need to be executed on all partitions have higher latency, and can consume higher RUs.
 Since each partition has automatic indexing against all properties, the query can be served efficiently from the index in this case.
 You can make queries that span partitions faster by using the parallelism options.

 To learn more about partitioning and partition keys, see Partitioning in Azure Cosmos DB.